Suvarna1srinivaS/prediction-using-regression/README.md

 # prediction-using-regression
-I have used pyhton as a programming language
+I have used python as a programming language